 Services for Teens at Risk (STAR) is a specialty clinic funded by the Commonwealth of Pennsylvania since 1987.
 The mission of STAR is the prevention of adolescent suicide through research, community outreach, clinical training and supervision, parental psychoeducation, and clinical interventions.
 Clinical interventions focus on the assessment and psychiatric outpatient treatment of adolescents at risk for suicidal behavior, especially those with major depression.
-Intensive outpatient treatment is provided through our STAR IOP, which provides 9 hours of treatment per week, comprised of group & individual Clinical Psychology Internship - Child and Adolescent Rotations therapy and medication management sessions.
-In addition, we see patients with primary anxiety disorders and bereaved youth.
-In response to Commonwealth-wide concern about suicide in college students, STAR-Clinic has developed a new program for students attending a Western PA college or university, called Co-STAR (College Option, Services for Transition Age Youth at Risk).
+Intensive outpatient treatment is provided through our STAR IOP, which provides 9 hours of treatment per week, comprised of group & individual therapy and medication management sessions In response to Commonwealth-wide concern about suicide in college students, STAR-Clinic developed a program for students attending a Western PA college or university, called Co-STAR (College Option, Services for Transition Age Youth at Risk).
 The goal of 'CO-STAR' is to partner with local colleges and universities and provide rapid and comprehensive assessment and treatment for depressed, anxious, and suicidal undergraduate (18 to 24-year-old) college students.
-Six local universities have been chosen based on the high level of demand for access to specialty services as well as the high risk for suicide in this population Typically, these would-be undergraduate college students "stepping down" from the acute inpatient level of care following a suicidal episode; students in crisis presenting at the WPH Psychiatric Emergency Services (PES) or students in crisis at the University Counseling Centers.
+Typically, these would-be undergraduate college students "stepping down" from the acute inpatient level of care following a suicidal episode; students in crisis presenting at the WPH Psychiatric Emergency Services (PES) or students in crisis at the University Counseling Centers.